kaustubhk24/blog-portfolio/blog/2021-02-27-print-function.md

 slug: /print-function/
 ---
-The included code stub will read an integer,�n, from STDIN.
+The included code stub will read an integer,n, from STDIN.

 Without using any string methods, try to print the following: